Scalability truths and serverless architectures - why it is harder with stateful, data-driven systems

 - Data engineering for stateful systems - scaling from single node to multi-node cluster on the network

-Regunath is an open source developer, engineer who built Aadhaar and currently works on Retail and Marketplace systems at Flipkart.
+Regunath is an open source developer, engineer who built Aadhaar and later was responsible for Flipkart platform services.
+He is currently at HealthFace building data-driven decision systems for healthcare and personal health records.
 He is also a core contributor on the Flux project discussed in this talk.